GillyRabutTsurwa/natours-jonas/tasks.md

 *   outline-offset and outline properties
 *   Styling elements that are NOT hovered whereas others are.

+## Quoi apprendre - Version 4

+* Icon fonts - I like these; still not an expert at them
+* More stuff with transform: skew()
+* The direct child selector

 ## Tasks yet to do

 * Look again at the selector of that hover, not hover part.